- 1 Are You Overweight? Three Proofs Show How Obesity Hurts Your Joints

 Here is another advantage of eating wisely.
 Did you know that spices not only make food taste better, but they’re good for you, too!

-On the other hand, sugar, refined foods, fast foods, diet or sugary sodas, lots of dairy are all examples of foods to minimize or avoid.
-Likewise, lots of bread, pasta, and refined grains, like white rice, white bread, and pasta made from refined flour are best to minimize.
+Sugar, refined foods, fast foods, diet or sugary sodas, and lots of dairy are all examples of foods you want to minimize or avoid.
+Likewise, lots of bread, pasta, and refined grains like white rice, white bread, and pasta made from refined flour, are best to minimize as well.